millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 ### STEP 4: Loading Data Using the Data Import Wizard in SQL Developer

-**Note:** Beginning with SQL Developer 18.1 the data import wizard supports loading from files in the Object Store straight into your Autonomous Data Warehouse.
-This release of SQL Developer is going to be available soon, so for now this demo will be shown by the Oracle instructor.
-After that demo you can continue with the “STEP 5: Loading data using the new PL/SQL package, DBMS\_CLOUD” section to load data using PL/SQL.
+**Note:** Beginning with SQL Developer 18.1 the data import wizard supports loading from files in the Object Store straight into your Autonomous Data Warehouse. **This release of SQL Developer is going to be available soon, so for now this step will be demonstrated by the Oracle instructor if you are in an Oracle instructor-led workshop**.
+After that demo you can continue with the next step "Loading data using the new PL/SQL package, DBMS\_CLOUD” to load data using PL/SQL.

 -   Expand ‘**Tables**’ in your user schema object tree.
 You will see all the tables you have created previously.
 Select table **CHANNELS**.
 Clicking the right mouse button opens the context-sensitive menu in SQL Developer; select ‘**Import Data**’: